BrianPugh/belay/docs/source/Package Manager.rst

    This is most common for packages that have optional submodules.

 Support for other types can be added.
-Please open up a github issue if Belay doesn't support a desired file source.
+Please open up a GitHub issue if Belay doesn't support a desired file source.

-If specifying a dependency via dictionary, the following fields are available:

-* ``uri`` - local or remote path to fetch data from. **Must** be provided.

-* ``develop`` - Dependency is in "editable" mode.
-The dependency source is directly used during ``belay install``.
-  Primarily used for a local dependency actively under development.
-  Defaults to ``False``.

 Groups
 ~~~~~~